Blogs

 Be patient after storms.
 In many places where the temperature is ideal for swimming outdoors, the weather is also ideal for storms.
 Whenever thunder or lightning is present, immediately leave the water and wait until after the storm has passed before resuming your activity.
 Energy from lightning travels quickly through water and is best to be avoided at all costs.
 If you pack a deck of cards, travel games or a good book, this time away from the water can still be fun!

-Water activities are a great way to spend your summer and gain Vitality points.
+Water activities are a great way to spend your summer and gain points.
 Whether you’re out there for exercise or to just cool off, make sure to stay safe and have fun!

 Christine Halpaus, a training specialist at Vitality, is a former K-6 educator.
 She earned her Masters in Teaching from George Mason University.
 Christine and her husband enjoy whatever time they can get outside whether kayaking in Lake Michigan, taking long walks in the sun or the snow with their three rescue dogs, enjoying the evening on a patio, or finding quiet in nature outside of Chicago.